-SED is a Linux command which is generally used to edit a file by replacing the string, delete strings and lines without even opening a file and without affecting the original content of file.
+SED is a Linux command which is generally used to edit a file by replacing the string, delete strings and lines without even opening a file and without affecting the original content of the file.
 It is also called Stream Editor.
-It also allows complex pattern matching which makes this command more powerful.
-In this article, we will review top sed commands practical examples which helps Linux users to play with files without googling it.
+It also allows complex pattern matching, which makes this command more powerful.
+This article will review top sed commands practical examples that help Linux users play with files without googling them.

-We have created testfile for performing various operations on it.
-Create a file testfile.txt by using below commands:
+We have created a test file for performing various operations on it.
+Create a file testfile.txt by using the below commands:

 #ping -c 10 192.168.0.102 > testfile.txt #cat testfile.txt

 (2) To display all usage of sed command (Help options)